grantcurrey/cucumber-rest/README.md

     Scenario: Some restfull scenario
         Given I am sending a "json message"
-        And I set the "property" property to aValue When I post the "json message"
-        And the response property "result" is "OK"
+        And I set the "property" property to aValue When I post the "json message" to someEndpoint/someAction And the response property "result" is "OK"